Your app may see thousands of new installs every day, but how many of these installs become active, engaged, and profitable customers?

 Many Android Mobile Applications companies don’t realize that customer churn can be primarily managed with a few simple improvements to their app’s customer experience, and boosting retention doesn’t mean you have to reinvent the wheel completely.

-Our eight-favorite retention-boosting strategies that will help improve the health of your App Development Company.
+Our eight-favorite retention-boosting strategies will help improve the health of your App Development Company.

 There are over 5 million apps on the market, and most of them are free.
 Because of this flood of new apps, mobile app retention rates are decreasing.
 It’s easier than ever for a user to find an app or service similar to yours, and it takes only a few seconds.